 Storing Project Settings in Version Control

 TeamCity allows the two-way synchronization of the project settings with the version control repository.
-Supported VCSs are Git, Mercurial, Perforce, Subversion, and TFS.
+Supported VCSs are Git, Mercurial, Perforce, Subversion, and Azure DevOps Server (formerly TFS).

 When you enable two-way settings synchronization: